SufianOthman/Hotels/ABOUT.md

 Creating a POC for consuming an API, while keeping the code simple and maintainable.
 Keeping the Search Criteria side by side with the results on the same page for a better user experience.
-<p>Details section with a map per hotel in search results to give the user an idea of the location</p>
+<p>Details section with a map per hotel in the search results section to give the user an idea of the location</p>

 # What I learned !
 Had the chance to learn about Heroku and to get familiar with .net core.